intel/mlir-extensions/docs/rfcs/XeGPU.md

 3. The result is a matrix tile conforming to the #dpas_wg layout, ready for compute instructions such as DPAS.

-**After optimization that targets the transpose-A pattern**
+**Cooperative Transpose Optimization pass targeting transpose-A pattern**

 The code is transformed to use store_matrix and load_matrix to implement the transpose cooperatively in shared local memory.
 Note that both load_nd and store_matrix use smaller sg_data values, meaning each subgroup processes a smaller fragment, enabling a cooperative transpose across threads.

-It is generally preferred to detect the “transpose + convert_layout” pattern and fuse them earlier in the pipeline, as this affects the blocking strategy for load_matrix and store_matrix (which are the lowered forms of the logical layout conversion and transpose).
-Early fusion enables better alignment with optimal hardware load instructions.
+It is generally preferable to detect and fuse the “transpose + convert_layout” pattern at the workgroup level early in the compilation pipeline.
+Early fusion directly influences the blocking strategy for `load_matrix` and `store_matrix`, which are the lowered forms of logical layout conversion and transpose.
+If this fusion is not performed at the workgroup level, later fusion passes may only fuse transpose with load at the subgroup level, potentially missing the most optimized code sequence.

 ```mlir
 #Coop_t_wg  = { sg_layout = [4, 8], sg_data = [8, 32], order = [0, 1] }  // original layout